 In the last few years we have a trained a select group of Pediatricians from the University of California at San Diego, Rady Children’s Hospital and Cardiologists from the Division of Cardiology at Vanderbilt University School of Medicine for the purpose of integrating PBL sessions into their CME meetings as well as their weekly conferences.

 Furthermore, we have developed national CME dinner program initiatives that were more “disease state” PBL dinner programs for Pharma companies who have CME divisions wishing to do so.
 We are experts at developing content, obtaining CME approval, credits and certificates as well as coordinating restaurant choices, picking national faculty who are PBL trained, and inviting ideal health care providers from extensive databases.
-An example of a full one hour PBL done for CME is available to be viewed upon request but will require a password.
-Please contact us below for access.
+An example of a full one hour PBL done for CME is available below.

 “THE place to become a skilled PBL facilitator...just learn from the masters like you.
 Agree interactive learning is the way to go and hopefully will become the standard and not the exception.”